10869. Building construction

 }

-The function f calculates the cost to make all buildings equal to the height of the building number x.
+The function f computes the cost to make all buildings equal to the height of the building number x.

 long long f(int x)